 - report any non-conformities or opportunities for improvement

 - produce a surveillance plan and agree a date for the first annual surveillance visit

 Specifically for ISMS this requirement extends to any nonconformity regarding the internal audit or management review processes.
-Certification may not be issued for ISO 27001:2013 until there is sufficient evidence to demonstrate that arrangements for management reviews and internal ISMS audits have been implemented, are effective and will be maintained.
+Certification may not be issued for ISO 27001 until there is sufficient evidence to demonstrate that arrangements for management reviews and internal ISMS audits have been implemented, are effective and will be maintained.

-Surveillance audits are undertaken periodically to ensure that compliance to the chosen Standard is maintained throughout the three year certification cycle.
+Surveillance audits are undertaken annually to ensure that compliance to the chosen Standard(s) is maintained throughout the three year certification cycle.

 - size and structure of organization